maciejgz/blog/README.md

   - `.port.outgoing` - interfaces describing outgoing ports used by domain service (facade)
   - `.service` - it contains two types of services:
     - domain services - for business actions which do not fit in any aggregate
+    - domain facade of the inbound ports implementation.
+Still operates on the domain objects only.
 - `*.infrastructure` - infrastructure is technology/framework related part of the app.
 Adapters (ports implementations) and beans config.
   - `.adapter` - adapters - ports implementations
   - `.config` - configuration of the adapter beans.
 All dependencies should be injected here to not infect domain part.